singh-man/books/crackingTheCoding/17_hard.md

 	7,   5,  9,   0,   2,   1,   3,   s,  7,   9,   1,   1,   5,  8,   8,   9,   7

 Yes.
 Because we're going to have to do this repeatedly, we can precompute this information in just a single (backwards) sweep.
 Iterate through the  array backwards, tracking the  last (most recent) occurrence of 5.

 ![](media/17_18_1.JPG)

 Doing this for each of { 1,  5,  9}  takes just 3 backwards sweeps.

 Some people want to merge this into one backwards sweep that handles all three values.
 It feels faster-but it's not  really.
 Doing it in one  backwards sweep means doing three comparisons at each iteration.
 N moves through the  list with  three comparisons at each move is no better than 3N moves and  one comparison at each move.
 You might as well keep the  code clean  by doing it in separate sweeps.

 ![](media/17_18_2.JPG)

-The findNextinstance function can now just use this table to find the next occurrence, rather than doing a search.
+The findNextInstance function can now just use this table to find the next occurrence, rather than doing a search.

 But, actually, we can make it a bit simpler.
 Using the table above, we can quickly compute the closure of each index.
 It'sjust the max of the column.
 If a column has an x in it, then there is no closure, at this indicates that there's no next occurrence of that character.